-.1 Lighting Levels:

-- (a) Roadways, bikeways and pedestrian walkways shall be illuminated for nighttime safety and comfort of motorists, cyclists and pedestrians. - (b) Required roadway illuminance levels and uniformity ratios are listed in Table 1 below.
-Illuminance levels and uniformity ratios listed in Table 1 are based on the most current edition of the ANSI/IESNA RP-8 - Roadway Lighting standard practices.
-Road classifications are described in Section 9 - Streets, Traffic Signs and Markings Design Criteria.
-(REVISED NOVEMBER 2016) - (c) Required sign illuminance levels and uniformity ratios shall be in accordance with the most current edition of the ANSI/IESNA RP-19 - Roadway Sign Lighting.
-(REVISED NOVEMBER 2016) - (d) Illumination levels for intersecting roadways shall be the sum of each roadway. - (e) The maintained average horizontal illuminance level, average to minimum uniformity ratios and roadway classification for each roadway shall be noted on the Design Drawings. - (f) The designer shall calculate all illuminance levels and uniformity ratios as noted under 10.01.4 Lighting Calculations.
+- .1 Lighting Levels for Standard Roadways, Intersections, and Traffic Circles: (REVISED NOVEMBER 2019) - (a) Roadways, bikeways and pedestrian walkways shall be illuminated for nighttime safety and comfort of motorists, cyclists and pedestrians. - (b) Required roadway illuminance levels and uniformity ratios are listed in Table 1 below.
+Calculations shall be undertaken using the illuminance method in the most current edition of the ANSI/IESNA RP-8 Roadway Lighting standard practices.
+Road classifications are described in Section 9 Streets, Traffic Signs and Markings Design Criteria.
+(REVISED NOVEMBER 2019) - (c) Required sign illuminance levels and uniformity ratios shall be in accordance with the most current edition of the ANSI/IESNA RP-19 Roadway Sign Lighting. - (d) Illumination levels for intersecting roadways shall be the sum of the minimum averages of each roadway with the lowest minimum uniformity ratio from the intersecting roadways.
+Intersections of lanes with other roadway types are exempt from this requirement.
+(REVISED NOVEMBER 2019) - (e) The maintained average horizontal illuminance level, average to minimum uniformity ratios and roadway classification for each roadway shall be noted on the Design Drawings.

 TABLE 1

 Road Classification Maintained () average horizontal illumination level to meet or exceed Average to minimum uniformity ratio not to exceed

 Urban Arterial 17 Lux 3:1

-Major Collector / Minor Collector 12 Lux 3:1
+Major Collector/Minor Collector 12 Lux 3:1

 Industrial/Commercial 12 Lux 3:1

-Neighbourhood Collector 9 Lux 4 : 1
+Neighbourhood Collector 9 Lux 4:1

-Urban Local 4 Lux 6:1
+Urban Local 6 Lux 6 : 1

-Rural Local 4 Lux 6 : 1
+Rural Local 6 Lux 6 : 1

-Lane 4 Lux 6:1
+Lane 4 Lux 6 : 1

-Walkway 4 Lux 6 : 1
+Walkway 4 Lux 10 : 1

-(\) Maintained levels shall include a total Light Loss Factor (LLF) of 0.79 as discussed in Table 4.
+() Maintained levels shall include a total Light Loss Factor (LLF) of 0.79 as discussed in Table 4.